Spinocerebellar ataxia type 6: Pathophysiology

 Most cases of SCA6 are a result of CAG repeat expansion beyond the normal range, i.e., more than 19 repeats, in the Ca_{v}2.1 calcium channel encoding gene CACNA1A.
 This gene has two splice forms, "Q-type" and "P-type", and the polyglutamine coding CAG expansion occurs in the P-type splice form.
 This form is expressed heavily in the cerebellum where it is localized in Purkinje cells.
 In Purkinje cells from SCA6 patients, mutant Ca_{v}2.1 proteins form ovular intracellular inclusions, or aggregations, similar in many ways to those seen in other polyglutamine expansion disorders such as Huntington's disease.
 In cell culture models of the disease, this leads to early apoptotic cell death.

 Mutant channels that are able to traffic properly to the membrane have a negatively shifted voltage-dependence of inactivation.
 The result of this is that the channels are active for a shorter amount of time and, consequently, cell excitability is decreased.

 There are also a number of point mutations resulting in patients with phenotypes reminiscent of episodic ataxia and SCA6 (C271Y, G293R and R1664Q) or familial hemiplegic migraine and SCA6 (R583Q and I1710T).
 C287Y and G293R are both located in the pore region of domain 1 and are present in a single family each.
 Expression of these mutant channels results in cells with drastically decreased current density compared to wild-type expressing cells.
 In cell-based assays, it was found that these mutant channels aggregate in the endoplasmic reticulum, not dissimilar from that seen in the CAG expansion mutants above.
 R1664Q is in the 4th transmembrane spanning segment of domain 4 and, presumably, affects the channel's voltage dependence of activation.
 Little is known about the point mutations resulting in overlapping phenotypes of familial hemiplegic migraine and episodic ataxia.
 R583Q is present in the 4th transmembrane spanning region of domain 2 while the I1710T mutation is segment 5 of domain 4.

 Diagnosis

 Spinocerebellar Ataxia Diagnosis is done via genetic testing.
 Your Neurologist can administer the test.

 Spinocerebellar Ataxia is often misdiagnosed as other diseases such as ALC or Parkinson's Disease.

 Screening

 There is no known prevention of spinocerebellar ataxia.
 Those who are believed to be at risk can have genetic sequencing of known SCA loci performed to confirm inheritance of the disorder.

 Treatment

-There are no drug based treatments currently available for SCA Type 6, however, there are supportive treatments that may be useful in managing symptoms.
+There may be drug based treatments currently available for SCA Type 6, however, there are supportive treatments that may be useful in managing symptoms.

 Physical Therapy, Speech Pathology can help patients manage the symptoms.